houseabsolute/actions-rust-cross/README.md

 This action lets you easily cross-compile Rust projects using [cross](https://github.com/cross-rs/cross).

-Here's an example from the release workflor for
+Here's an example from the release workflow for
 [my tool `precious`](https://github.com/houseabsolute/precious):

 ```yaml